 This field of study is constantly evolving.
 Americans, especially young Americans, are becoming more active in social justice movements.
 You may not know it, but this kind of activism can translate into a major and therefore, a career.
 Some students may be surprised to hear that they can major in something that supports their activism.
 However, a number of colleges offer unique social majors that can help you change the world.

 This is a sampling of social justice majors.
 However, if you have a cause that is of particular interest to you, follow your interests!
 You can browse through some majors to see how that might translate into a field of study, and further, a career!

 What is it: Sometimes also known as Gender and Sexuality Studies, or even Feminist, Gender, and Sexuality studies, this major allows you to study the history, biology, sociology, health, and politics of sexuality.
 Graduates of such a major can pursue careers in related non-profit groups, counseling, research, academia, public health, law, and more.
 Elective classes include The Philosophy of Sex and Love, Medieval Misogyny, and Queer Literature.

 What is it: This major sounds exactly like what it is.
 Students who pursue an Adventure Education major learn how to use outdoor activities like hiking, camping, kayaking, and rock climbing to educate and support children, adults, and at-risk communities.
 Most of these programs include first responder courses, outdoor skills practicums, and other outdoor fundamentals.
 If you pursue this major, you can look forward to a career working for the parks service, in education, counseling, and similar paths.

 Finally, for the activist student, campus activities and involvement will also matter to you.
-Be sure to take time to get to know the social life of the campus; learn what student believe, what they get involved with, and how you can be a part of that.
+Be sure to take time to get to know the social life of the campus; learn what students believe, what they get involved with, and how you can be a part of that.